 Going forward, all developer previews will be published as needed.
 You can learn about the features in each developer preview in the API version release notes.

 Online Store color scheme developer previewAnchor link to section titled "Online Store color scheme developer preview"

 color_scheme_group to define the structure of a color scheme in

 settings_schema.json, and then set values for the color scheme in

 settings_data.json.
 You can allow app users to apply these color schemes at the theme, section, or block level using the

 color_scheme setting, which outputs a color scheme picker.

 You can also use the Liquid

-color_schemes object to define new color schemes, so that merchants no longer need to edit their CSS or Liquid files to add or remove color schemes.
+color_scheme_group object to define new color schemes, so that app users no longer need to edit their CSS or Liquid files to add or remove color schemes.